smithy-lang/smithy/docs/source/spec/core/type-refinement-traits.rst

 -------------------

 Summary
+    Indicates that the data represented by the shape needs to be streamed.

-    Indicates that the the data stored in the shape is very large and should not be stored in memory, or that the size of the data stored in the shape is unknown at the start of a request.
+    When applied to a blob, this simply means that the data could be very large and thus should not be stored in memory or that the size is unknown at the start of the request.

+    When applied to a union, it indicates that shape represents an `event stream <event-streams>`.
 Trait selector::
-    ``blob``
+    ``:each(blob, union)``
 Value type
     ``structure``